-Gain (Loss) Reclassified from AOCI into Inco ome For the Period of J December 3 uly 1, 2021 to 1, 2021 Ca ealized pital (Loss) Net Investment Income Interest rate swaps Foreign currency swaps Total \$ - \$ Total amounts presented on the Consolidated Statements of Operation \$ (20) \$ 498
+Gain (Loss) Reclassified from AOCI into Income For the Year Ended December 31, 2022 For the Period of July 1, 2021 to December 31, 2021 t Realized Capital ain (Loss) Net Investment Income t Net Realized Capital Gain (Loss) Net Investment Income Interest rate swaps (1) Foreign currency swaps Total \$ \$ (1) : - \$ Total amounts presented in the Consolidated Statements of Operations \$ (676) \$ 9 17 : \$ (20) \$ 498

-As of December 31, 2021, the before tax deferred net gains on derivative instruments recorded in AOCI that are expected to be reclassified to earnings during the next twelve months was \$1.
+As of December 31, 2022, the before tax deferred net losses on derivative instruments recorded in AOCI that are expected to be reclassified to earnings during the next twelve months were \$8.
 This expectation is based on the anticipated interest payments on hedged investments in fixed maturity securities that will occur over the next twelve months, at which time the Company will recognize the deferred net gains (losses) as an adjustment to net investment income over the term of the investment cash flows.

-The Company had no net reclassifications from AOCI to earnings resulting from the discontinuance of cash-flow hedges due to forecasted transactions that were no longer probable of occurring.
+For all periods presented, the Company had no net reclassifications from AOCI to earnings resulting from the discontinuance of cash-flow hedges due to forecasted transactions that were no longer probable of occurring.